 For years the Ketogenic Diet has been heralded as “the diet for cancer” because it effectively targets the fat cells of the body.
-This diet is based upon the principle of starving the body of carbohydrates (in this case glucose) in order to allow the human body to use proteins for energy.
+This diet is based upon the principle of starving the body of carbohydrates (in this case glucose) to allow the human body to use proteins for energy.
 The ketogenic diet also forces the human body to turn fats into glucose instead of the usual carbohydrates.
-In this way the ketones created from the excessive glucose are broken down into simple sugars the body can use as fuel.
+In this way, the ketones created from excessive glucose are broken down into simple sugars the body can use as fuel.

 In one study conducted by USDA, scientists went so far as to test the effects that a Ketogenic Diet can have on an array of different diseases.
 Tests were performed on rats that were suffering from Type 2 Diabetes and degenerative eye diseases.
 They found that half of the group that was on a Ketogenic Diet showed a significant improvement in their ability to control their glucose levels.
 They also found that there was a significant reduction in the amount of damage that was done to the eyes of the rats.
 As you can imagine, this is very promising and could prove to be very effective in treating various eye problems.

 In another study, rats that were fed on a Ketogenic Diet showed improved insulin sensitivity.
 This was tested on animals that had diabetes.
 Those rats that were fed on the Ketogenic Diets were less insulin resistant than those that were fed on a low carb diet.
-In addition, the insulin levels in the rats that were fed on the Ketogenic Diets were significantly lower than those of rats that were fed on a low carb diet.
+In addition, the insulin levels in the rats that were fed on the Ketogenic Diets were significantly lower than those of rats that were fed on a low-carb diet.
 One other interesting finding in this particular study was that when the rats were tested after they were fed on a Ketogenic Diet, they had significantly less blood glucose in their system.
 This may help to explain why diabetic people may benefit so much from following Ketogenic Diets.